BA (Honours)/MArt The Art of Visual Effects (Integrated Masters)

-The challenge of this module is to work within realistic technical constraints to create something that is feasible and viable within video games creation.
-This module will challenge students to expand their technical skills beyond what they currently know and is accepted practice and to learn new skills, collaborate with fellow students.
-Through a series of lectures, seminars and the failures and success of work, students will learn how to make technically and visionary excellent video games.
+The challenge of this module is to work within realistic technical constraints to create something that is feasible and viable within visual effects creation.
+This module will challenge students to expand their technical skills beyond what they currently know and is accepted practice and to learn new skills and collaborate with fellow students.
+Through a series of lectures, seminars and the failures and success of their work, students will learn how to create technically and visionary excellent visual effects.

 Process (30 credits)

 This module challenges students to engage, understand and begin to redefine the development process at an advanced level.
 This course looks at the evolution of digital products, services and experiences that are created on the course.
-Furthermore, the adaptation of working process to accommodate this evolution is looked at and how it shapes the businesses that we run.
+Furthermore, you will look into how to adapt the working process to accommodate this evolution, as well as how it shapes the business that you run.

 The module has wide-reaching lessons that can benefit most professionals within the creative industries, focusing on essential qualities of agile production and understanding this within a global context.
-Students will be expected to present their working methodology surrounding the creation of video games with their final outcome, including a demonstrated reflection on the benefits and drawbacks of the process they have created.
-Students will learn independently and within their teams on how to structure and implement an innovative production process within the videogames industry and the wider creative industries.
+Students will be expected to present their working methodology surrounding the creation of visual effects with their final outcome, including a demonstrated reflection on the benefits and drawbacks of the process they have created.
+Students will learn independently and within their teams how to structure and implement an innovative production process within the visual effects industry and the wider creative industries.

 Business (30 credits)

 This module is all about empowering students with the ability to make their company sustainable and profitable.
 Successful students engage with the world-dominating digital technologies, and business models that are constantly adapting to the creative industries.
-The lessons learnt on this course gives students the education to use business expertise to push their talents in the creative industries.
+The lessons learned on this course give students the education to use business expertise to push their talents in the creative industries.

 How will your work be assessed?